 Ingredients

-• ¾ cup instant nonfat dry milk powder
+- ¾ cup instant nonfat dry milk powder (Nestle Carnation brand used)

 Instructions

-• In the bowl of a stand mixer, with the paddle attachment, add the all-purpose flour, instant nonfat dry milk, salt, granulated sugar, quick-rise yeast and the remaining 2 tablespoons extra virgin olive oil.
+- In the bowl of a stand mixer fitted with the paddle attachment, add the all-purpose flour, dry milk powder, granulated sugar, instant yeast, and salt.
+Whisk to combine.

-• Once the crust has baked for 10 to 12 minutes, remove from the oven and evenly spread the pizza sauce over the top of the crust.
+- Once the crust has baked, spread the pizza sauce evenly over the entire surface of the crust.

-• Sprinkle 2 cups of the shredded mozzarella cheese over the sauce.
+- Sprinkle half (about 2 cups) of the shredded mozzarella cheese evenly over the sauce.

-• Top the meat with the remaining 2 cups of shredded mozzarella cheese.
+- Add the meat evenly over the first layer of cheese, then top with the remaining (about 2 cups) shredded mozzarella cheese.

 Video